seanpue/webpage/output/hi/cv/index.rst

 ..
 Exact dates follow in comments.

+**2018**
+“Acoustic Traces of Poetry in South Asia.”
+South Asia Colloquium, University of Pennsylvania.

+..
+12 September 2018

 **2017**
 “Digital Humanities and Urdu Poetry.”
 Center for Language Engineering, University of Engineering and Technology, Lahore.